 Begin conditioning for inverts.

-Learning to invert and working on upside down shapes.
+Learning to invert and working on upside down and genie shapes.

 Solid inside and outside leg hook.

 Pole Level 2 completion / Approval from instructor.

 |Pole Level 4+

 |Learn to cleanly execute more advanced transitions, moves, and combos up and down the pole.

 Strong inside and outside leg hook and hip holds.